-Reyco Granning LLC recommends that suitable alignment equipment be used to measure the wheel alignment characteristics: camber, caster, and toe-in.
-The alignment equipment must be properly calibrated for accurate measurements.
+Reyco Granning LLC recommends that suitable alignment equipment be used to wheel measure the alignment characteristics: camber, caster, and toe-in.
+The alignment equipment must be calibrated properly for accurate measurements.
 Only qualified personnel should conduct the wheel alignment measurements.